Early Graduation Program

 • Schools and districts cannot deny students an opportunity to declare intent to participate in the EGP.

-• There is no specific grade-level required in KRS 158.142 in which a student must decide to participate in the EGP so long as it is within the student’s first three academic years of high school.
+• There is no specific grade-level required in KRS 158.142 in which a student must declare intent to participate in the EGP so long as it is within the student’s first three academic years of high school and the form is received by the principal no later than within the first thirty (30) days of the academic year in which the student intends to graduate.

 School or district deadline for flagging the student in Infinite Campus (IC)